kennedykiptum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the third line of the file iacta
+ creates a file named exactly